Materials-Consortia/OPTIMADE/optimade.md

 and its attributes (described in section [4.
 API Endpoints](#h.4)) need to be in a dictionary corresponding to the `attributes` field.

-The response MAY OPTIONALLY also return resources related to the primary data in the field.
+The response MAY OPTIONALLY also return resources related to the primary data in the field:

 * **links**: [JSON API links](http://jsonapi.org/format/#document-links) is MANDATORY for implementing pagination.
 (see section [URL Query Parameters `page_*`](#h.4.1.1)) Each field of a links object, i.e. a "link", must be either